 Medical Conditions Accepted

-While the total settlement payouts to Camp Lejeune exposure victims are estimated to be approximately $6.7 billion dollars, the individual settlement amounts will likely range between $25,000 and $1 million or more.
+While the total settlement payouts to Camp Lejeune exposure victims are estimated to be approximately $6.7 billion dollars and possibly more, the individual settlement amounts vary depending on the injury.
 The size of each individual settlement is based on the severity of the illness and can be separated into three different tiers.

-Tier one settlements include the most severe form of illnesses that can be attributed to Camp Lejeune and will award the highest settlement amount.
+Tier one settlements include the most severe form of illnesses that may be attributed to Camp Lejeune and will award the highest settlement amount.
 The illnesses in tier one include:

 - Bladder cancer